Best Tedx Talks on Anxiety, Panic, and Negative Thinking

 Dawn’s TEDx talk on anxiety starts a little headier at first.
 But then she tells the story of her son Eli and it is so relatable.
 She is very good!

-To get over anxiety you have to learn to take a chance.
+To get over anxiety, you have to learn to take a chance.
 To be uncertain and do it anyway.

-“Possibility of that bad thing is worse than that bad thing.”
+“The possibility of that bad thing is worse than that bad thing.”
+“Remember, being afraid is not the same as being in danger.”

 Breaking the anxiety cycle through kindness | Steven Zanella | TEDxAmoskeagMillyard